RHIT-CSSE/csse220/Homework/HWScenes/README.md

 To earn a Pass for the *Bonus*, which is recorded as a separate assignment, your implementation must draw [this image](images/FacesWhenFinished.png)

 ## To do

+1. In Eclipse, import this project (HWScenes) from your local copy of the CSSE220 repo
+2. Stage 0
+3. Stage 1
+4. Stage 2a and 2b
+5. Stage 3a, 3b, and 3c
+6. Stage 4a, 4b, and 4c

 ## Stage 0 - Study your goal: